trishume/trishume.github.com/_posts/2015-03-07-configuring-spacemacs-a-tutorial.md

   company-mode git c-c++ haskell html javascript ruby ycmd smex dash colors lua trishume markdown finance)
 {% endhighlight %}
-Yah, I use a lot of layers.
-And you should too, they're pretty important!
+Yah, I use a lot of layers; you should too, they're pretty important!
 You can see staples like "html" and "ruby" as well as fancier functionality ones like "company-mode".
 Try looking through [the "contrib" directory](https://github.com/syl20bnr/spacemacs/tree/master/contrib) to see all the available contributed layers and their Readme's and source code.

 # Your Own Layers!

 You too could be the author of your very own layer!
 In fact, you'll likely find you want to after you have used Spacemacs for a while.
-The most important purpose of layers is adding [MELPA](http://melpa.org/) packages and the configuration and keybindings for them.
-Don't try and just install packages with the default Emacs package manager like the internet might tell you to do!
+The most important purpose of layers is adding [MELPA](http://melpa.org/) packages and the configuration and keybindings for them. **Don't** try and just install packages with the default Emacs package manager like the internet might tell you to do!

 If you want to install a package you found online, like [2048-game](http://melpa.org/#/2048-game), you'll want to create a layer that includes the package and sets it up.
 There are a couple of places you can put this layer, which is really just a folder with some emacs lisp files: